shreevatsa/tex/program/pooltype/index.md

 - `xord`, whose keys (indices) are of type `text_char` and whose values are of type `ASCII_code`.
 When the program reads in a (system and encoding-dependent) “character” `c` (of type `text_char` = `char`, see previous section) from a text file, it is immediately translated to `xord[c]`, which is of type `ASCII_code`, the TeX-internal character code which (like Unicode) is independent of the encoding used.

 - `xchr`, whose keys (indices) are of type `ASCII_code` and whose values are of type `text_char`.
-When the program wants to write out a charcter `c` (of type `ASCII_code`, i.e. the TEX-internal character code that is independent of encoding), it is first translated to `xchr[c]`, which is of type `text_char`, the system and encoding-dependent one that is actually expected by the files on that system.
+When the program wants to write out a character `c` (of type `ASCII_code`, i.e. the TEX-internal character code that is independent of encoding), it is first translated to `xchr[c]`, which is of type `text_char`, the system and encoding-dependent one that is actually expected by the files on that system.

 This is like the “Unicode sandwich” approach in Python mentioned earlier, where we call `decode(<encoding>)` immediately after reading from a file (converting from the encoding-specific byte sequence to “universal” Unicode codepoints) and call `encode(<encoding>)` just before writing out (encoding-specific) byte sequences to a file.